catalyst-cooperative/pudl/docs/CONTRIBUTING.rst

   of Python.
 * Before making a PR, make sure the tests run and pass locally, including the linters.
-* Don't decrease the overall test coverage -- if you introduce new code it also needs to be exercised by the tests.
+* Please don't decrease the overall test coverage -- if you introduce new code it also needs to be exercised by the tests.
 See :doc:`dev/testing` for details.
+* We use linters to enforce some formatting standards.
+See :ref:`linting` for details.
 * Write good docstrings, using the `Google docstring <https://www.sphinx-doc.org/en/latest/usage/extensions/example_google.html>`__ format.

 .. seealso::